alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### Activation on our preprod environment "Princess"

-The first step was to enable https on our Princess environment.
+The first step was to enable HTTPS on our Princess environment.
 Everybody who wants to deploy a feature in production (several times a day) must test it first on Princess.
-So, everybody was testing https on Princess without thinking about it during several days.
+So, everybody was testing HTTPS on Princess without thinking about it during several days.

-The Core team and our QA team had also tested https during all the process.
+Our team (Core team) and our QA team had also tested HTTPS during all the process.

 ### Activation on production (for admin only)

 After 1 week of tests on Princess, we decided to enable the feature on production but just for the admins.
-So, when someone was detected as being an admin and was surfing on http, he was automatically redirected to https by the application layer.
+So, when someone was detected as being an admin and was surfing on HTTP, he was automatically redirected to HTTPS by the application layer.

 ### Activation for everybody application by application